Q: Can I meet the dog prior to adoption?

 Q: What is the adoption fee?

-A: The adoption fee is $450, which covers all AGE APPROPRIATE shots, spay/neuter (which will need to be completed at Sweet Paws Rescue’s vet if it is not done before transport) and transport to MA.
+A: The adoption fee is $450 or $500 depending on where your dog is spayed/neutered.
+This covers all AGE APPROPRIATE shots, spay/neuter (which will need to be completed at Sweet Paws Rescue’s vet if it is not done before transport) and transport to MA.

 Q: Can I get a discount on the adoption fee?